-Our Uniseal lines of supply have been disrupted due to the current pandemic and things are going a little slower especially shipping from the USA which is taking at least six weeks.
-Flexseals from the UK are also now in short supply.
-We have run out of some stock sizes
+Our Uniseal lines of supply have been disrupted due to the current pandemic and things are going a lot slower especially shipping from the USA which has been taking at least twelve weeks.

 We have been running out of some sizes of Uniseal (which will not normally show a payment link on the pages when depleted) but they are all on back order directly with the reserve some and let you know when stocks arrive then please contact us via email.
-We are expecting three deliveries within the next month.
+We are expecting more deliveries although there are no timescales.